coolKev666/ExpressJS-Db2-Tutorial/README.md

 ![Image](https://github.com/coolKev666/ExpressJS-Db2-Tutorial/blob/master/Images/Step%205.PNG)

 ### 7. Testing API function.
-Simplest way to verify function is working is to enter it in the url.
+Simplest way to verify endpoint function is working is to enter it as a browser url.
 In this case, open your browser and type `localhost:8000/api/selectData` to call the endpoint function.